Fritz Thyssen: World War II

 On 1 September 1939, the invasion of Poland marked the commencement of World War II.
 Thyssen sent Hermann Göring a telegram saying he was opposed to the war, shortly after arriving in Switzerland with his family.
 He was expelled from the Nazi Party and the Reichstag, and his company was nationalised.
 The company was returned to other members of the Thyssen family several years after the war.

 In 1940, Thyssen took refuge and moved to France, intending to emigrate to Argentina, but was caught up in the German invasion of France and the Low Countries while he was visiting his ill mother in Belgium.

-He was arrested by Vichy France and sent back to Germany, where he was confined, first in a sanatorium near Berlin, then from 1943 in Sachsenhausen concentration camp.
+In 1941, Thyssen fled Germany, but he was arrested by Vichy France in a hotel in Nice and sent back to Germany, where he was confined, first in a sanatorium near Berlin, then from 1943 in Sachsenhausen concentration camp.
 His wife Amelie did not escape to Argentina and spent the whole war in the concentration camp with her husband.

 In February 1945, Thyssen was sent to Dachau concentration camp.
 He was comparatively well-treated and transferred to Tyrol in late-April 1945 together with other prominent inmates, where the SS left the prisoners behind.
-He was liberated by the 42nd Infantry Division & 45th Infantry Division on 5 May 1945.
+He was liberated by the 42nd Infantry Division and 45th Infantry Division on 5 May 1945.

 Later life

-While Thyssen was imprisoned in Germany, a biography was published in the United States in 1941 under the title I Paid Hitler.
-The book was written by the journalist Emery Reves, based on memoirs dictated by Thyssen.
-This book supports Reves' idea that the German industrialists as a class supported and funded Hitler and put him into power.